Dr Seth Murray

 I am Teaching Associate Professor and Director of the Program in International Studies, as well as Associate Member of the Graduate Faculty for the Department of Sociology and Anthropology.
 I am also the College of Humanities and Social Sciences' Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NCSU.

 I have conducted research in various sites of western Europe since 1999.
-As a member of larger interdisciplinary research team in Burgundy, France, I investigate the intergenerational changes in environmental and agricultural risk-perception and risk-mitigation strategies among Charollais beef cattle farmers, particularly as they relate to historical and contemporary water management practices.
+As a member of larger interdisciplinary research team in Burgundy, France, I investigate the intergenerational changes in environmental and agricultural risk-perception and risk-mitigation strategies among Charollais beef cattle farmers, particularly as they relate to historical and contemporary water and forest management practices.
 I have also examined the relationship between microclimatology and the socio-ecological vulnerability of farmers, and most recently, I conducted an ethno-historical investigation of 20th-century viticulture.